faraz-mallick/farazmallick-demo/README.md

 # farazmallick-demo
-This is my first Git Repository.
+This is my Git Repository.
 <br>
 Author - Faraz Mallick